 Orcas can be sighted throughout the year, but your best bet for spotting the three Southern Resident pods is usually from May through September.

-Head south along the island, stopping for a stroll around Meerkerk Gardens, which boasts 10 acres of display gardens and is famous for its rhododendrons.
+Head south, stopping for a stroll around Meerkerk Gardens, which boasts 10 acres of display gardens and is famous for its rhododendrons.
 Alternatively, hike under the canopy of an old-growth forest at South Whidbey State Park.
 The day-use park has a trail that accesses a beach with panoramas of the Olympic Mountains.

 At the southern end of the island in Langley, grab a bite at the Saltwater Fish House and Oyster Bar, which has a daily chalkboard of raw oyster offerings, not to mention its fried oysters and chips basket.
 The menu also leans heavily into Penn Cove mussels.